 But users commonly want:

-- Support for non-academic documents (PDFs, reports, web content)
+- Support for non-academic sources (PDFs, reports, web content)

 - Visual knowledge mapping